Freiburg Cathedral Boys' Choir: Musical training

 The musical education and promotion of young singers has its home in the Archbishop's Palace, directly across from the cathedral in Freiburg.
-This historical residence of the Freiburg bishops was completely renovated in 1995, and since then has become an institution of the Freiburg Cathedral Music, known as the Freiburg Cathedral Choir School.
+This historical residence of the Freiburg bishops was completely renovated in 1995, and has since become an institution of the Freiburg Cathedral Music, known as the Freiburg Cathedral Choir School.

 Before a youngster of 10 years of age is accepted into the Boys’ Chamber Choir, he must complete musical training including individual voice lessons, choir stages (Early Education, Pre-Choir, A-Choir, Chamber Choir), and music theory.
 After having passed the entrance examination under the choir director, the singer receives a small Cathedral cross which symbolizes his complete affiliation with the Freiburg Cathedral Boys’ Choir.
 The men's voices consist of experienced former choir boys who are further instructed after the change of voice.
 According to the englisch model they sing also the alto part, which is singular in Germany.
 Apart from choir training, music-theory and individual voice lessons, the children and adolescents can also receive various instrumental lessons at the school.
 Freiburg's Cathedral Choir School (over 600 members) is a prominent training centre for choir and church music in Germany and promotes musically talented children and adolescents and their early musical formation.